vuico/vuic/src/stories/configuration/Theme.story.md

 # Theme

-Theme is one core elements of Vuic.
+Theme is a part of [Vuic config](/vuic/#/story/src-stories-configuration-config-story-js).
 You can customize Vuic's theme as per your liking.
 Vuic theme is complex object which looks like:

 ```typescript
 const theme = {